datagutten/django-switch-config-backup/README.md

 # django-switch-config-backup

-A django app to backup switch config
+An extension to switchinfo to backup switch config with version control using git

 # Setup